awsdocs/amazon-rds-on-vmware-user-guide/doc_source/getting-started-with-rds-on-vmware.onboard.import-vm-certificate.md

       After the certificate is installed, it is listed in the **Trusted Root Certification Authorities** folder, as shown following\.
 ![\[Certificates page\]](http://docs.aws.amazon.com/AmazonRDS/latest/RDSonVMwareUserGuide/images/vm-cert-certificate-listed.png)

-1. Restart the browser and launch the Installer by following the instructions in step 8 in [Onboard Your vSphere Cluster](getting-started-with-rds-on-vmware.onboard.md)\.
+1. Restart the browser and launch the Installer by following the instructions in step 8 in [Onboard your vSphere cluster](getting-started-with-rds-on-vmware.onboard.md)\.

    The security alert shouldn't appear\.